OctopusDeploy/blog/blog/2020-07/aws-fsx-ha/index.md

 ### Step 1: Select file system type

-The first step in this process is to select the file system type that you're going to use.
+The first step in this process is to select the file system type that you’re going to use.
 As stated previously, your selections are:
 - FSx for Windows File Server
 - FSx for Lustre
 This post uses FSx for Windows File Server.

 ### Step 2: Specify file system details
-Next, you'll define the file system details which consists of several sections
+Next, you’ll define the file system details which consists of several sections.

 #### File system details